NerdyNot/NerdyOps/README.md

 ## Frontend

-The frontend of `RunAIOps` is a web-based application built using React.js.
+The frontend of `NerdyOps` is a web-based application built using React.js.
 It provides users with an intuitive interface to interact with the system, submit commands, monitor task execution progress, and view task results.

 - **User Interface**: The frontend includes various components and pages designed to facilitate user interactions.
 - **Task Submission**: Users can submit natural language commands via input fields or forms.